projg2/python-guide/interpreter-maintenance.rst

 9. Finally, the interpreter is moved to `python repository`_ where it lives for as long as it builds.

+For example, Python 3.9 is at stage 1 at the time of writing.
+It is still in alpha stage, and upstream has not finalized its feature set, therefore it is too early to declare package support for Python 3.9 and there are no target flags.

+Python 3.8 is moving from stage 2 to stage 3 — it is being stabilized by arch teams at this very moment.
+When that's done, we will work on unmasking the flag on stable systems and it will become our next default target.

+Python 3.7 is moving from stage 5 to stage 6.
+The vast majority of packages have been ported to it, and we have already announced the switch date.

+When the switch happens, Python 3.6 will move from stage 6 to stage 7.
+We are going to support it for quite some time still but as things regress, we will eventually decide to remove it.

+Python 3.5 and 3.4 are at stage 9.
+They live in the Python repository but have no targets.
+You can still use them e.g. inside a virtualenv to test your own software.

+Python 2.7 is currently somewhere between stages 6 and 7.
+It is still enabled by default for backwards compatibility but we are aggressively removing it.

+PyPy3 has recently reached stage 3.
+It is not clear if we are going to pursue enabling the target on stable system though.
+PyPy2.7 is at stage 8, as the targets were removed already and it is kept as a dependency and testing target.

 Notes specific to Python interpreters
 =====================================